Use your browser's back

 go far behind enemy lines and capture a very valuable wagon train."

-An recognized authority on the Civil War battles at Cabin Creek, Warren has made
+A recognized authority on the Civil War battles at Cabin Creek, Warren has made

 presentations to historical and genealogical groups throughout Oklahoma, Kansas,

-Creek battle.
+Confederacy.
 This is his first book, but it’s not his first project on

 the Civil War in Indian Territory.
 In 1992, Warren and Rick Harding of

-Bartlesville, Oklahoma released the 90-minute television documentary "Last
+Bartlesville, Oklahoma released the 90-minute documentary "Last

 Raid at Cabin Creek," which Warren wrote and co-produced.
 Videotapes

-documentary has won numerous awards, including recognition from the state of
+It has won numerous awards, including recognition from the state of

 Oklahoma.
 The program was added to the collection of the Smithsonian